About Us

 Kalaniyot (pronounced Ka-la-nee-yought) (kaˈla.niˌjɔt in IPA)

 Often regarded as Israel’s national flower, the red blossoms of kalaniyot (Anemone coronaria) mark the rejuvenation of the southern deserts of Israel following winter rains.
-Similarly, the Kalaniyot program marks the rejuvenation of US campuses following the events of October 7, 2023.
+Similarly, the Kalaniyot program marks the rejuvenation of campuses following the events of October 7, 2023.